rayjolt/100-days-of-code/log.md

 **Today's Progress**: Watched videos about differential calculus on Khan Academy.

 **Thoughts:** Just going over the basics again.
 In my school maths class we never learned limits formally, only informally, but I think that differential calculus is much easier to understand when you understand the formal definition of limits first.

+### Day 15: 4 April 2018

+**Today's Progress**: Watched more videos about differential calculus on Khan Academy.

+**Thoughts:** Mmm, nutritious maths.
+Today I got past the formal introduction to the derivative of a function, and got on to the power rule.
+This is much more familiar to me - I remember doing a lot of this stuff in school.
+I think I'll go as far as the chain rule and then go back to the machine learning course.